qwaneu/qwaneu.github.io/training.md

 <p>In our work, we have noticed that changing your software development
 method changes your organisation.
 We have run into questions like:
 <ul>
-<li>- Why can’t the customer keep up with the development team and what can be done about it?
+<li>Why can’t the customer keep up with the development team and what can be done about it?
-<li>- Why is it so hard to introduce agile in some organizations?
+<li>Why is it so hard to introduce agile in some organizations?
-<li>- What are common failure modes of agile transitions and what can we do to work around these?
+<li>What are common failure modes of agile transitions and what can we do to work around these?
-<li>- How can we get a team to start unit testing (or any other good technical practice)?
+<li>How can we get a team to start unit testing (or any other good technical practice)?
 Is lack of unit testing really the biggest problem?
-<li>- What are the underlying dynamics of adding people to a project and how can we use these to increase project velocity?
+<li>What are the underlying dynamics of adding people to a project and how can we use these to increase project velocity?
 </ul>

 <p>While several development methodologies describe a recipe for practices